AxiansITSecurity/Restsh/README.md

-# restsh
+# Use restsh

-restsh is a small framework to work with REST api's within the bash.
+restsh is a small framework to work with REST-API's within the bash.
 It is designed to be used interactively, in scripts or in CI/CD pipelines.
-This framework is work-in-progress.
-I will add new commands on demand.

 This framework includes the [mustache template engine](https://github.com/tests-always-included/mo) written in bash.

 restsh is not a shell.
 It sets only some environment variables and defines helper functions to access and parse REST api's.
-You can combine the power of bash, jq and mustache to create your own REST shell.
+You can combine the power of bash, jq and mustache to interact with REST-API's.

 ## Running interactively